zzzprojects/learn-orm/tutorials/visual-studio/code-editor.md

 The color of the left margin allows you to keep track of the changes you have made in a file.

  - Changes you have made since the file was opened but not saved are denoted by a yellow bar on the left margin also known as the selection margin.
- - After you have saved the changes before closing the file, the bar turns green.
+ - After you saved the changes before closing the file, the bar turns green.
  - If you undo a change after you have saved the file, the bar turns orange.

 To turn this feature on or off, change the Track changes option on **Tools > Options > Text Editor**.